byoso/Nord-Manager/readme.md

 ## Main functionalities :

--Browse... : opens a window showing all the available servers, you just have to pick the one you want, fast and easy.
+- **Browse...** : opens a window showing all the available servers, you just have to pick the one you want, fast and easy.

-- 6 shortcuts buttons : this buttons are already set with default values, but are expected to be customized to your own needs, you can set them in the settings window.
+- **6 shortcuts buttons** : this buttons are already set with default values, but are expected to be customized to your own needs, you can set them in the settings window.
 Each button is defined by 2 fileds, the first is the name you want for your button, the second is the bash